mlswg/mls-architecture/draft-ietf-mls-architecture.md

 possibly using multiple endpoint devices to interact with the Service Provider, this definition is too simplistic.

-Formally, a Client is a set of cryptographic objects composed by public values such as a name (an identity), a public encryption key and a public signature key.
-Ownership of a Client by a user is determined by the fact that the user has knowledge of the associated secret values.
-When a Client is part of a Group, it is called a Member and its signature key pair uniquely defines its identity to other clients or members in the Group.
+Formally, a client is a set of cryptographic objects composed by public values such as a name (an identity), a public encryption key and a public signature key.
+Ownership of a client by a user is determined by the fact that the user has knowledge of the associated secret values.
+When a client is part of a Group, it is called a Member and its signature key pair uniquely defines its identity to other clients or members in the Group.
 In some messaging systems, clients belonging to the same user must all share the same identity key pair, but MLS does not assume this.

-Users will typically own multiple Clients, potentially one or more per end-user devices (phones, web clients or other devices...) and may choose to authenticate using the same signature key across devices, using one signature key per device or even one signature key per group.
+Users will typically own multiple clients, potentially one or more per end-user devices (phones, web clients or other devices...) and may choose to authenticate using the same signature key across devices, using one signature key per device or even one signature key per group.